J. Kēhaulani Kauanui

 Kauanui has co-edited three other special issues of the following journals: “Women Writing Oceania: Weaving the Sails of the Waka,” Pacific Studies (2007) with Caroline Sinavaiana; “Native Pacific Cultural Studies on the Edge,” The Contemporary Pacific (2001) with Vicente M. Diaz; and “Migrating Feminisms,” Women’s Studies International Forum (1998) with Kalpana Ram; and Kauanui also guest-edited a “Retrospective” on the concept of sovereignty for the journal Cultural Anthropology (August 2017).

 Kauanui currently serves on the editorial boards of AGITATE!American Indian Quarterly and Hūlili: Multidisciplinary Research on Hawaiian Well-Being.
-From 2005-2010, she served as an editorial board member for Journal of Pacific History.
 She has also served on the editorial boards of Journal of Pacific History (2005-2010) and Settler Colonial Studies (2011-2017).
 Additionally, from 2007-2009, she served on the editorial board for the School of American Research (now the School of Advanced Research) Press.
 She also currently serves on the advisory boards of the Meridians: Feminism, Race, Transnationalism; and Intersections: Gender and Sexuality in Asia and the Pacific.
 And from 2017-2020, she served on the advisory board for Island Studies Journal.

 In addition to her radio work on Indigenous issues, Kauanui co-produced a program that ran from September 2010 through May 2013 called “Horizontal Power Hour” (also on WESU), which featured anarchist culture, politics, and philosophies.
 All 59 past episodes are archived online: http://horizontalpowerhour.wordpress.com/.
 In February 2014, with a new group of students, Kauanui helped launch a program called “Anarchy on Air,” which is produced and broadcast through WESU.
 The program emerged from her course, “Anarchy in America: From Haymarket to Occupy Wall Street.”
 In March 2020, the show went on indefinite hiatus due to the COVID-19 pandemic, but all past episodes are archived here: http://anarchyonairwesu.tumblr.com/.